tir38/android-master-detail-nav-drawer/README.md

 }
 </pre>

 All we need to do is null check `drawerLayout` before setting up drawer view and menu icon and before we try to close the drawer.
 If Android decides to use our `layout/activity_main.xml`, then the view hierarchy will contain a view with id `drawer_layout`.
 If Android decides to use `layout-sw600dp/activity_main.xml`, then the view hierarchy will NOT contain a view with that id.
-In other words, we are able to use the presense of `drawerLayout` as an indication of whether we're on a large screen or not.
+In other words, we are able to use the presence of `drawerLayout` as an indication of whether we're on a large screen or not.

-At this point we are pretty muched wrapped up.
+At this point we are almost wrapped up.
 Checking our results on several phones and tablets shows that things are working as expected.

 ![phone](readme_images/phone_and_tablet_almost.png)